 Africa Overland Tours Photos

-Overland truck adventures in Africa provide the most affordable way to see the best of Africa.
-Sturdy vehicles are required to journey to the most remote parks, villages and outposts of Africa, making Overlanding the ideal way to experience the vast, wild nature of Africa.
-When you go on an overland tour you're experiencing raw Africa by camping under the stars, sampling local cuisines, visiting rural villages and searching for amazing wildlife.
+Yolo overland truck adventures in Africa provide the most affordable way to see the best of Africa.
+Sturdy vehicles are required to journey to the most remote parks, villages and outposts of Africa, making travelling with us the ideal way to experience the vast, wild nature of Africa.
+When you go on a Yolo overland tour you're experiencing raw Africa by camping under the stars, sampling local cuisines, visiting rural villages and searching for amazing wildlife.

 Get involved, as these are hands-on participatory camping tours where you help with meal preparation and pitch your own tents!
 With some tours crossing a handful of countries and lasting almost two months, Overland tours in Africa are journeys to remember!